-Mark Woodworth, a 1994 graduate of Wesleyan University, enters his 18th season as Wesleyan’s head baseball coach and member of the faculty.
-He is part of a unique tradition, as he is only the third coach at the school in the last 75 years.
-An adjunct professor of physical education, he led Wesleyan baseball to NESCAC titles in 2014 and 2015.
+Mark Woodworth, a 1994 graduate of Wesleyan University, enters his 19th season as Wesleyan’s head baseball coach and member of the faculty.
+He is part of a unique tradition as he is only the third coach at the school in the last 80 years.
+An adjunct professor of physical education, he has been named NESCAC Coach of the year four times and led Wesleyan baseball to NESCAC titles in 2014 and 2015.

 In 2015, he was named the NESCAC Coach of the Year for the third consecutive season for Wesleyan winning back-to-back NESCAC championships and reaching the NCAA regional tournament.
 The Cardinals recorded 30 wins for the second-straight year, had the best ERA and fielding percentages in school history, and led the nation in WHIP.
 In 2016, the Cardinals won their fourth-straight Little Three title and finished tops in the NESCAC West for the fourth-straight time.

-In 1995, he coached four future major leaguers as an assistant for the Falmouth Commodores in the Cape Cod League, and was also a player in the league for the Wareham Gatemen in 1993.
+In 1995, he coached four future major leaguers as an assistant for the Falmouth Commodores in the Cape Cod League, after playing in the Cape League for the Wareham Gatemen in 1993.
 He helped run the annual tryout for the Cape League for 20 years, and has placed eight Wesleyan players in the Cape.
 Additionally, six of his former players now work in front offices of Major League baseball teams.

-At Wesleyan, Woodworth also teaches and serves as the director of intramurals, as well as assists the soccer and football teams in various capacities.
+At Wesleyan, Woodworth also teaches and serves as the Director of Intramurals, as well as assists the football team in various capacities.
 He is also the New England coordinator for the Div.
 III national coaches poll.

 As a player at Wesleyan, Woodworth was a four-year starter at shortstop, graduating as the all-time Wesleyan leader in games played, and sixth in career hits.
 He was captain of the 1994 Wesleyan team which broke school records en route to winning the NCAA New England title, before playing in the NCAA Division III World Series.
 The Cardinals finished their run with a berth in the national championship game, finishing runner-up, while posting a previously best-ever 30-8 record.
 In November 2009, the 1994 team was inducted into the Wesleyan Athletics Hall of Fame.